Skip to main content

 Having the confidence to act

-No-one wants to be in the situation where a child is hurt or unwell and you don’t know what to do.
+No one wants to be in a situation where a child is hurt or unwell and you don’t know what to do.

 The first aid for baby and child course Leanne attended gave her the knowledge and skills to treat a febrile seizure, but importantly it also gave her the confidence to act.
 Leanne said: